rs-delve/rs-delve.github.io/_addenda/2020-11-24-organizational-data-maturity.md

 could be rapidly and securely redeployed on company data in the service of national emergencies.*

-1. Data from APIs are combined in a transparent way to enable decision-making, which could be fully automated or through the organization’s management.
+a.
+Data from APIs are combined in a transparent way to enable
+    decision-making, which could be fully automated or through the organization’s management.

-2. Data generated by teams within the organisation can be used by people outside of the organization.
+b.
+Data generated by teams within the organisation can be used by
+    people outside of the organization.

 ### Footnotes and References